Lists of reports on this page:

 For a more comprehensive list of questions to consider, visit our page for seniors considering a retirement home.
 If you are unsure what you will be able to afford, use our online retirement calculator.
 The next step to finding the perfect retirement residence is making a shortlist of communities that meet your criteria.
 You can contact the Burlington residences listed above or use our advanced search to start creating your shortlist.
 Make sure to tour the residences on your list before you make your final decision.
 Download our free e-book on the ultimate retirement tour guide for a checklist of what to look for and what to ask.
 Some retirement homes even allow prospective residents to spend the night in a visitors suite to help you or your loved one(s) get a better sense of the lifestyle they offer.
 Start your search today or visit our advice guide for step-by-step details on choosing a retirement home.

 Retirement homes require a licence from the Retirement Home Regulatory Authority (RHRA) to be able to operate in Ontario.
 The RHRA regularly inspects retirement homes and overseas compliance to the Retirement Homes Act of 2010, which requires residences to provide safe, consistent and high-quality care to residents.
 The RHRA has a Public Register available on their website which lists retirement homes that have applied for a license or are already licensees.
 Always make sure to check that the community you are considering has a good standing with the RHRA.
-Industry experts also recommend checking if a retirement home is accredited or certified by an outside organization such as the Ontario Retirement Communities Association (ORCA).
-Accreditation with ORCA or any of the following trusted associations is a sign that a retirement community will be safe and well-managed:
+Industry experts also recommend checking if a retirement home is a member of an outside organization such as the Ontario Retirement Communities Association (ORCA).
+Membership with ORCA or any of the following trusted associations is a sign that a retirement community will be safe and well-managed:

 - The Ontario Long-term Care Association (OLTCA)

-- The Ontario Association of Non-Profit Homes and Services for Seniors (OANHSS)
+- AdvantAge Ontario (formerly the Association of Non-Profit Homes and Services for Seniors: OANHSS)

 - The Canadian Association of Retired People (CARP)